 dated!
 But it remains a clear and accessible explanation of this complex and fascinating

-I also write a column for Audio Solutions, a quarterly magazine published by the GC Pro Division of Guitar Center.
+I wrote a column for Audio Solutions, a quarterly magazine that was published by the GC Pro Division of Guitar Center.
 Besides my regular column, several issues also include additional feature articles by me.
 Click Archives in the lower right for the complete list of issues.

 If you use analog synthesizers and want to understand what all the knobs and buttons really do, my 20 minute video How to program analog synthesizers is for you.
 It explains in great detail how to program analog style hardware and software synthesizers.
 Topics include oscillators, ADSR envelope generators, filters, LFOs, and much more.
 Waveforms are shown on an oscilloscope to better understand what's happening under the hood.
 There's a lot of fine detail on the screen, so be sure to watch it in 720p High Definition.

 The compressor is one of the most useful audio tools we have, yet it's operation is not obvious to many people who are just getting started in recording.
 This brief tutorial explains the basic principles.